ardanlabs/python-go/pyext/README-A.md

 I hope that you've found this style of writing code: Pure Go first, then exporting and then trying it out in an interactive session appealing.
 I urge you to try this workflow yourself next time you write some code.

-In the next installment we're going to package the Python code as a module.
+In the next installment, we’ll finish the last step of my workflow and package the Python code as a module.